serena-caslini/astrostatistics_bicocca_2025/README.md

 ## 2025 Class schedule

 The class covers 6 credits = 42 hours = 21 lectures of 2 hours each.
 Our weekly timeslots are Monday 8.30am-10.30am (sorry) and Thursday 10.30am-12.30pm.
 Note a few extra lectures on different days/times as well as a few weeks where we're going to skip classes).
-We're in room U2-05 on the main Bicocca campus
+We're in room U2-05 on the main Bicocca campus.

+[Here is a public calendar](https://calendar.google.com/calendar/u/0?cid=N2IzZWI3OGYzNDU2ODJjMTJjMDY1ODU1YTBlNDljNmIyMWQyZjFkYjcyYjI0NGJmNzUyZGQ1MzRhNDdjNjA2NkBncm91cC5jYWxlbmRhci5nb29nbGUuY29t) with these dates, which you can import into your calendar software.

 1. **Mar 3, 8.30**
 - Mar 6, holiday